Healsens

 Adrenal/DHEA Restoration

-High Adrenal/DHEA-S Ratio
+High Сortisol DHEA Ratio

-An earlier study in healthy people came to the same result23.
+An earlier study in healthy people came to the same result20.
 By the way, researchers also found that taking DHEA (300 mg) did not improve memory.
 However, supplementation is rational only in cases of decreased DHEA-S levels.
 In addition, it is important to monitor the sex steroid hormones as well as DHEA-S, because both deficiency and excess of DHEA can lead to negative symptoms.

-Calculated Cortisol/DHEA-S Ratio in Healsens App
+Calculated Cortisol DHEAS Ratio in Healsens App

 Clinical Note

-Low Adrenal/DHEA-S Ratio
+Low Сortisol DHEA Ratio

 So, as discussed in previous chapters, exercise has a positive effect on DHEA and cortisol levels.
 Besides, your doctor may recommend taking licorice extract.
 This is because licorice helps the adrenal glands prevent the breakdown of cortisol.
 In some cases, cortisol supplementation may be required.